Belfast Project: PSNI subpoena

 The book's revelations prompted U.S. Department of Justice subpoenas in May and August 2011, issued under the U.S.-U.K. Mutual Legal Assistance Treaty at the request of the Police Services of Northern Ireland who were still investigating McConville's abduction and other crimes.
 Boston College initially resisted by invoking academic privilege in motions to quash, but federal courts ordered the release of select tapes, leading to 11 being handed over by 2014.

 Subsequently, interviews dealing with the murder of Jean McConville, one of the "Disappeared" of Northern Ireland, were subpoenaed by the Police Service of Northern Ireland (PSNI).
 Moloney and McIntyre filed a lawsuit seeking to block this request, arguing that it placed project participants at risk.
 The ACLU filed a supporting brief.

 However, the PSNI ultimately won the resulting court battle, with a United States appeals court decision stating, "The choice to investigate criminal activity belongs to the government and is not subject to veto by academic researchers."
 Transcripts of interviews with both Price and Hughes were ultimately given to the PSNI.

 Prosecutions and investigations

 Ivor Bell

 In 2014, these interviews were used to charge Ivor Bell with soliciting McConville's murder.
 Portions of the tapes were played in public for the first time during the court proceedings.
 Ultimately Bell was acquitted as the court found the tapes to be unreliable and they were not admitted as evidence.

 Gerry Adams

 These tapes are also thought to have contributed to Gerry Adams's 2014 arrest, in which no charges were ultimately filed.

 Winston Churchill Rea

-The project's interviews with the loyalist Winston Churchill Rea were in 2015 also subpoenaed by the PSNI and used to prosecute him for murder and other crimes in 2016.
+In 2015, PSNI subpoenaed the project's interviews with loyalist Winston Churchill Rea.
+Rea unsuccessfully challenged the subpoena, and was charged with 12 crimes, including two murders, the following year.
 Rea's trial was delayed repeatedly due to his failing health and the coronavirus pandemic.
 He died in 2023, before the trial could be concluded.